 Indian National Biology Olympiad - Theory Papers (2005-2007), Rekha Vartak and Anupama Ronad.
-Available for download from:
+Available for download from: https://olympiads.hbcse.tifr.res.in/bio-theory-2005-2007/

 Question Papers of Indian National Astronomy Olympiad (1999- 2008) Aniket Sule, Anand Ghaisas and M. N. Vahia, Manovikas Prakashan.
 Price Rs.
-100/- (Purchase in person from HBCSE) or by sending a Demand Draft of Rs.
+100/- (Purchase in person from HBCSE) or by sending by post for Rs.
 150/-

 Problems and Solutions of International Olympiad on Astronomy and Astrophysics (2007 -2014), Editor: Dr. Aniket Sule, Universities Press India Pvt.
 Ltd, Price Rs.
-450/(Purchase in person from HBCSE) or by sending a Demand Draft of Rs.
+450/-(Purchase in person from HBCSE) or by sending by post for Rs.
 500

-The Demand Draft includes postage charges for registered parcel and should be drawn in favour of Homi Bhabha Centre for Science Education, payable at Mumbai and sent to:
+The Demand Draft/ Cheque includes postage charges for registered parcel and should be drawn in favour of Homi Bhabha Centre for Science Education, payable at Mumbai and sent to: